How to Make Homemade Salad Dressing

 How to Make Salad Dressing

 All good salad dressings need to have a few key elements.
-No matter what ingredients you add, each salad dressing needs the right balance of acidity, sweetness, fat, and savory.
+Whatever ingredients you add, each salad dressing needs the right balance of acidity, sweetness, fat, and savory.

-Savory: Salad dressings also need a savory base, such as mustard, coconut amino, soy sauce, and Worcestershire sauce.
+• Savory: Salad dressings also need a savory base, such as mustard, coconut aminos, soy sauce, and Worcestershire sauce.

-Fat: Cold-press olive oil is an excellent source of fat in homemade salad dressing.
-You can also enhance the flavor using nut oil like almond or hazelnut.
+• Fat: Cold-pressed olive oil is an excellent source of fat in homemade salad dressing.
+You can also enhance the flavor using nut oil, like almond or hazelnut.
 Avocado oil has also started to become very popular in salad dressing.

 Some Salad Dressings to explore: